haile-mena/bestcook-yum/README.md

 ## Overview

-This project is an Expo React Native application for Best-cook-yum(will e changed).
+This project is an Expo React Native application for Best-cook-yum(will be changed).
 It includes a login screen, signup screen, and welcome screen.

 The folder ~ **`Best-cook`** has all the referenced and neccessary file. modify according to task.